Options: Induction of Labor

 - Have a scheduled cesarean section.
 In a few cases, the best alternative to induction of labor is a scheduled c-section.
 Your caregiver may recommend a c-section instead of an induction of labor if there are severe complications that make labor unsafe for you or your baby.
-Because induction methods increase risks in women who have had prior cesareans, a woman who originally planned for a vaginal birth after cesarean may opt for a repeat c-section if she faces a complication that requires delivery.
+Because induction in some situations (see above) increases risks in women who have had prior cesareans, a woman who originally planned for a vaginal birth after cesarean may opt for a repeat c-section if she faces a complication that requires delivery.

 Evidence suggests that inducing labor without a medical reason increases the risk of problems during and right after birth.
 (See Best Evidence: Induction of Labor.)
 Despite these risks, many women have labor induced for non-medical reasons.
 These include:

 - Desire to get the pregnancy over with.
 This is most common non-medical reason women ask for or agree to an elective induction.
-Aches and pains, sleep problems, and anxiety are common in the final days and weeks of pregnancy.
+Aches and pains, sleep problems, and emotional ups and downs are common in the final days and weeks of pregnancy.
 Although induction of labor may seem like the best option for dealing with those problems, these discomforts can often be addressed with proper education, support, or less risky medical interventions.

-- Preference for a certain caregiver.
-Most caregivers share the responsibility of being "on call" for births with one or more other caregivers.
-You may strongly prefer one caregiver over the others, or fear that you will end up with a caregiver you don't know.
-However, choosing labor induction is likely to have a much greater impact on how your labor and birth unfold than the presence of a particular caregiver in labor.
-In addition, it is common for labor induction to take longer than a typical caregiver's shift.
-You may end up beginning your induction with one caregiver but giving birth with a different one.
+- Preference for a certain care provider.
+Most care providers share the responsibility of being "on call" for births with one or more other care providers.
+You may strongly prefer one care provider over the others, or fear that you will end up with a care provider you don't know.
+However, choosing labor induction is likely to have a much greater impact on how your labor and birth unfold than the presence of a particular care provider in labor.
+In addition, it is common for labor induction to take longer than a typical care provider's shift.
+You may end up beginning your induction with one person but giving birth with a different one.